Roestdev/swlc/README.md

    The maqaf is a type of hyphen used to connect two words.
 In Hebrew, this is not a new word, but it is more of a “sound unit” made up of two separate words.
 I should be able to find each of those separate words.

 2. **Consonants and diacritics**
    Finding specific combinations of consonants and diacritics is not possible.
 You usually get a list of the requested consonants including all diacritics.
-This means you still have to manually search the given list for your specific diacrtics.
+This means you still have to manually search the given list for your specific diacritics.

 <br>